Cardinals vs. Cubs Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has collected 43 hits with 14 doubles, seven home runs and 18 walks.
+- Goldschmidt has recorded 44 hits with 14 doubles, seven home runs and 18 walks.
 He has driven in 20 runs with four stolen bases.

 Goldschmidt Recent Games